IPC::System::Simple - Run commands simply, with detailed diagnostics

 Traditionally, system commands return a zero status for success and a

 non-zero status for failure.
-IPC::System::Simple
+IPC::System::Simple will

 default to throwing an exception if a non-zero exit value is